Quasi-linear equation $\Delta_pv+av^q=0$ on manifolds with integral bounded Ricci curvature and geometric applications: Introduction

-is scale invariant with respect to the metric $g$ equipped on $M$, so the quantity is of obvious and important geometric significance.

-If the function $\ric_-(x)$ belongs to $L^{\gamma}(B_1)$ for some $\gamma>\chi/(\chi-1)$, by virtue of the relative volume comparison theorem under the integral bounded Ricci curvature condition due to Peterson and Wei (cf. \cite{PW}), we obtain the following local gradient estimate for solutions to equation \eqref{equ0}.
+\ed \end{rem} Assume that $\ric_-(x)\in L^{\gamma}(B_1)$ for some $\gamma>\frac{\chi}{\chi-1}$.
+By the relative volume comparison theorem under integral Ricci curvature bounds due to Petersen and Wei (cf.~\cite{PW}), we obtain the following local gradient estimate for solutions of \eqref{equ0}.

 \begin{thm} Let $(M,g)$ be a complete noncompact Riemannian manifold with $\dim(M)\geq 3$ on which the {\it $\chi$-type Sobolev inequality} holds.
 Assume $v$ is a positive solution to \eqref{equ0} on $B_1\subset M$.
 Then, when